 Take a look at the articles below to find out more information related to air pollution and your well-being.

 Did you know that there are a number of indoor air pollutants that cause breathing and health problems?
-In this article you’ll find out what indoor air pollution is and what causes it.
+In this article, you’ll find out what indoor air pollution is and what causes it.
 You’ll also discover how you can reduce it inside your home so you can live a healthier life.

 There are different kinds of air pollution that occur indoors as opposed to outdoors.
 Each one has a different effect on human health.
 In this post, we’ll explain the differences and talk about the various air pollution causes and effects on human health.